Iron-E/nvim-bufmode/README.md

 # Description

-`nvim-bufmode` is a plugin that provides a new mode in Neo/vim for managing buffers.
+`nvim-bufmode` is a plugin that provides a new mode in Neovim for managing buffers.

-Although it is recommended that splits and buffers are used over buffers when possible, there _are_ scenarios when buffers are necessary.
-This plugin hopes to make that easier.

 # Requirements